savethequinn/GettingCleaningDataCourseProject/README.md

 ### run_analysis.R
 Description: The single R script that sources and transforms data from the Human Activity Recognition Using Smartphones Data Set.

-8 Source files were used in analysis:
+8 Source files were used in analysis and joined together to provide the appropriate tiny data set:

 | File Name  | Description |